thabz/MarkdownTextView/README.md

 # README

-Display Markdown in a UITextView without converting to HTML first.
+Display Markdown in a UITextView on iOS 8+ without converting to HTML first.

 ## Features
 * Handle asynchronous download of inline images.